catid/fp61/README.md

     Call ReadNext() repeatedly to read all words from the data.
     It will return ReadResult::Empty when all bits are empty.

+Writing Fp Words (e.g. storing field words to file or packet):

+    WordWriter

+    Writes a series of 61-bit finalized Fp field elements to a byte array.
+    The resulting data can be read by WordReader.

+    Call BytesNeeded() to calculate the number of bytes needed to store the given number of Fp words.

+    Call BeginWrite() to start writing.
+    Call Write() to write the next word.
+    Call Flush() to write the last few bytes.

+Reading Fp Words (e.g. from a file or packet):

+    WordReader

+    Reads a series of 61-bit finalized Fp field elements from a byte array.

+    This differs from ByteReader in two ways:
+    (1) It does not have to handle the special case of all ffffs.
+    (2) It terminates deterministically at WordCount() words rather than based on the contents of the data.

+    Call WordCount() to calculate the number of words to expect to read from a given number of bytes.

+    Call BeginRead() to start reading.
+    Call Read() to retrieve each consecutive word.

 #### Comparing Fp61 to 8-bit and 16-bit Galois fields: